Memristive Micro/Nanoelectronics Laboratory

 Research Scope

-Dr Firman Simanjuntak (MInstP, SMIEEE, FHEA) is a Lecturer/Assistant Professor at the University of Southampton.
+Dr Firman Simanjuntak (MIET, MInstP, SMIEEE, FHEA) is a Lecturer/Assistant Professor at the University of Southampton.
 He was granted the prestigious Marie Sklodowska-Curie Individual Fellowship to develop radiation-hardened memristors for artificial intelligence accelerators in space.
 He is a senior member of the IEEE and a Fellow of the Higher Education Academy.
-He is an expert in the experimental aspect of nanofabrication
+He is an expert in nanofabrication, materials characterisation, and device physics.
+He pioneered the neutral ions irradiation technique to achieve world-record low current 42 nm ZnO-based memristor film technology (in 2018) and to control the neuromorphic behavior of memristive artificial synapses (in 2020).

 Our Team